PennyLaneAI/catalyst/doc/dev/dialects.rst

 ``def QIRDialect : QuantumDialect`` - if we thought that the two shared some common elements.
 Objects defined with ``def`` are terminal and can no longer be subtyped or inherited from.

-Similarly, a new data type for our dialect can be added by via the built-in ``TypeDef`` class:
+Similarly, a new data type for our dialect can be added by via the built-in ``TypeDef`` class (in the same file):

 .. code-block:: tablegen